-Jana’s recent publications include "Picturing Modernity: Race, Labor, and Landscape in the American South," which traces the ways in which black labor served to reinforce racialized landscape production in Georgia; “Agricultural Urbanism in Detroit,” which examines the changing meaning of urbanism in the after city; and “Citing Sites,” an essay exploring the parallel construction of the biographical narrative and the life histories of cities.
-Jana’s urban design work builds upon these themes by integrating scholarship and practice to produce innovative and lively urban spaces, such as the St. Joseph Rebuild Center, a disaster recovery center in New Orleans that was awarded a 2009 Rudy Bruner Award for Urban Excellence and the 2009 NCARB Prize for the Creative Integration of Practice and Education.
+Jana’s recent publications include "Picturing Modernity: Race, Labor, and Landscape in the American South," which traces the ways in which black labor served to reinforce racialized landscape production in Georgia; “Agricultural Urbanism in Detroit,” which examines the changing meaning of urbanism in the after-city; and “Citing Sites,” an essay exploring the parallel construction of the biographical narrative and the life histories of cities.
+Her urban design work built upon these themes by integrating scholarship and practice to produce innovative and lively urban spaces, such as the St. Joseph Rebuild Center, a disaster recovery center in New Orleans that was awarded a 2009 Rudy Bruner Award for Urban Excellence and the 2009 NCARB Prize for the Creative Integration of Practice and Education.

-She is the founding director of Studio Plat, a geospatial research and development practice that examines the past, present, and future of cities.
+Jana is the founding director of Studio Plat, a geospatial research and development practice that examines the past, present, and future of cities.
 Studio Plat develops digital projects exploring the potentials and possibilities of data humanism and how humanistic research in architecture and urbanism can further technological initiatives.
 Current Studio Plat projects include an interactive atlas of cities in history, an archive of urban open data sites, and a web application for conducting research in architectural and urban history.